vanessaycui/snake-game/README.md

 ## **NEXT STEPS**

-The following enhancements are some exiting features I will be implementing in the near future:
+The following enhancements are some exciting features I will be implementing in the near future:
 * Adding sound effects
 * Option to include or exclude boosters/poisonous food in the game
 * Option for Player vs Player